alpinejs/alpine/packages/docs/src/en/directives/effect.md

 # `x-effect`

-`x-effect` is a useful directive for re-evaluating an expression when one of its dependancies change.
+`x-effect` is a useful directive for re-evaluating an expression when one of its dependencies change.
 You can think of it as a watcher where you don't have to specify what property to watch, it will watch all properties used within it.

 If this definition is confusing for you, that's ok.
 It's better explained through an example: